 You have the right to cancel your order by contacting LINK BROADBAND Customer Services within 14 days from the day after the day on which you receive your Order Confirmation confirming the services you wish to take.
-You must put your request in writing to sales@Linkbroadbands.com or by writing to our postal address LINK BROADBAND Limited, Dartford Business Park, Victoria Road, Dartford, DA1 5FS, UK.
+You must put your request in writing to sales@Linkbroadbands.com or by writing to our postal address LINK BROADBAND Limited, Office 342, Admirals park, Victory Way, Dartford DA2 6DQ.
 If you request activation of your service within the cancellation period and we have started to provide the broadband service, you will have to pay us the cost of the broadband services you’ve received up to the point when you notify us of cancellation, including the Activation Fee (if applicable).

-Our website and marketing material is solely for the promotion of our services in the UK.
+Our website and marketing material are solely for the promotion of our services in the UK.